Principal–agent problem: Overview

-The principal's interests are expected to be pursued by the agent however, when their interests differ, a dilemma arises.
-The agent possesses resources such as time, information and expertise that the principal lacks.
-But at the same time, the principal does not have entire control over the agent's ability to act in his best interests.
-In this situation, the theory posits that the agent's activities are diverted from following the principal's interests and instead drive him to maximize his personal advantage.
-For example, in case of a dual sequence of relationships, the citizens or voters count on the politicians that they elected to fulfill their duties by structuring a system in which their healthcare and financial safety is guaranteed.
-Each citizen is a cog in the society machine and if everyone was overlooking the functioning of each and every entity in the system, society would never develop.
-However, at the same time, the minister of health cannot be overlooking each and every operation being done at the internal level of each public entity, bureaucrats are in charge of running those institutions.
-However when the seed of corruption is planted, the whole system is disrupted as the agent is no longer pursuing the interest of the principal.
+The principal's interests are expected to be pursued by the agent; however, when the interests of the agent and principal differ, a dilemma arises.
+The agent possesses resources such as time, information, and expertise that the principal lacks.
+At the same time, the principal does not have control over the agent's ability to act in the agent's own best interests.
+In this situation, the theory posits that the agent's activities are diverted from following the principal's interests and drive the agent to maximize the agent's interests instead.

 The principal and agent theory emerged in the 1970s from the combined disciplines of economics and institutional theory.
 There is some contention as to who originated the theory, with theorists Stephen Ross and Barry Mitnick both claiming authorship.
-Ross is said to have originally described the dilemma in terms of a person choosing a flavor of ice-cream for someone whose tastes he does not know (Ibid).
+Ross is said to have originally described the dilemma in terms of a person choosing a flavor of ice-cream for someone whose tastes they do not know (Ibid).
 The most cited reference to the theory, however, comes from Michael C. Jensen and William Meckling.
 The theory has come to extend well beyond economics or institutional studies to all contexts of information asymmetry, uncertainty and risk.

 In the context of law, principals do not know enough about whether (or to what extent) a contract has been satisfied, and they end up with agency costs.
 The solution to this information problem—closely related to the moral hazard problem—is to ensure the provision of appropriate incentives so agents act in the way principals wish.

 In terms of game theory, it involves changing the rules of the game so that the self-interested rational choices of the agent coincide with what the principal desires.
 Even in the limited arena of employment contracts, the difficulty of doing this in practice is reflected in a multitude of compensation mechanisms and supervisory schemes, as well as in critique of such mechanisms as e.g., Deming (1986) expresses in his Seven Deadly Diseases of management.